Enterprise Web Advisory Council

 The EWAC agenda is gathered and prepared by a governance liaison (Deputy CIO and CMCO) and approved by the council chair.
 The council meets once a quarter, but may meet more frequently or hold virtual meetings and votes if necessary.
 The executive committee may meet more frequently in preparation for the quarterly meetings.
 The EWAC council meetings are open and welcome all stakeholders, but physical meeting space may limit the number of attendees.

-Written agendas and meeting minutes are prepared by a governance liaison within University Information Technology and posted publicly.
+Written agendas and meeting summaries are prepared by a governance liaison within University Information Technology and posted publicly.

 Additional information related to ongoing governance council operations can be found in the operating guidelines.